-Digital fingerprinting, also known as browser or device fingerprinting, is a method of identifying and tracking users online by collecting unique attributes of their devices and browsers.
+Digital fingerprinting, also known as browser or device fingerprinting, identifies and tracks users online by collecting unique attributes of their devices and browsers.
 These attributes may include browser type, operating system, screen resolution, installed fonts, plugins, time zone, and more.
 Together, these details form a unique profile or “fingerprint” that can identify a user across websites and sessions, often without needing cookies.
-While it is used for purposes like fraud detection and personalized experiences, it also raises privacy concerns.
+While this method serves purposes like fraud detection and personalized experiences, it also raises privacy concerns.
+This article explores digital fingerprinting, how it works, its applications, and how you can protect your privacy.

 What is Digital Fingerprinting?